by Shirley A. Weis

 #4 Get Organized.
 Keep detailed records for each family member.
 Research and understand the community health care resources available to you.
 Be sure you understand the benefits that are covered by your insurance plan.

 #5 Provide Leadership.
-Model good nutrition, exercise, sleep, stress reduction and safety habits for your family members.
-Take care of yourself and let everyone know how important good health is for a long and fulfilling life.
+Model good nutrition, exercise, sleep, stress reduction, and safety habits for your family members.
+Take care of yourself and let everyone know how important good health is for long and fulfilling life.

 #6 Control and Monitor.
 Monitor your family members’ physical and mental health.
-Research any chronic health issues on the web, discuss them with care providers and become an expert in the management of the condition.
-Be sure family members take medications as directed, seek follow up care as needed and understand the importance of routine preventive care.
+Research any chronic health issues on the web, discuss them with care providers, and become an expert in the management of the condition.
+For example, you could choose to undergo pharmacogenetic testing for yourself and your family from health care experts such as ClarityX and similar others.
+Be sure family members take medications as directed, seek follow-up care as needed, and understand the importance of routine preventive care.

 #7 Evaluate.
 Research and choose care providers carefully.
-Review ratings and other information about care providers and healthcare facilities on the web through government and other sites.
+Ideally, you should choose a doctors office with a strong reputation to suit the needs of you and your family.
+Read review ratings and other information about care providers and healthcare facilities on the web through government and other sites.
 Ask friends and family for their feedback about their caregivers.

 #8 Assess and Manage the “Unmentionables.”
 Medical concerns are just the tip of the iceberg for your family’s overall wellbeing.
 Assess how family members are dealing with financial concerns, job stress, housing issues, use of drugs and alcohol, sleep habits and psychological concerns (do they feel “sad” or “worried”?).
+Pre-teens and teens need special attention to help them navigate through puberty and relationships – they need to know that what is happening to their body is natural and good, and they also need to know how to treat their body, and other people’s bodies with respect.
 Seek help from professionals if needed.